mjwitherow/mjwitherow.md/README.md

 You’re here because chances are, we work together now!

 > :memo: **Disclaimer**
-> People are an ever changing complex mashup of flaws, biases and preferences.
+> People are an ever changing complex mashup of quirks, biases and preferences.
-A README for a human is kinda borked from the outset, my aim here is only lo-fi info.
+A README for a human is pretty much immediate legacy, so my aim here is only lo-fi info.
-This doc is an addition to, not a substitute for, us having a chat together. :coffee:
+This doc is an addition to, not a substitute for, us having a chat together. :coffee: / :beer:

 - [Why does this exist?](#why)
 - [My Role](#my-role)